Proximal Humerus Fracture

 What is a Proximal Humerus Fracture?

-A proximal humerus fracture also referred to as a humeral head fracture, is a break of the shoulder at the top of the upper arm bone.
+A proximal humerus fracture also referred to as a broken humerus, is a break of the shoulder at the top of the upper arm bone.
 The bone usually fractures just below the ball of the shoulder joint.
 This can occur in patients of all ages from a variety of traumatic causes.
 It often results from a fall in an elderly patient or a motorcycle or motor vehicle accident in younger patients.

 The proximal humerus is the ball of the shoulder joint.
 It lets you move your shoulder in circles and allows your muscles to be under the correct tension to maintain strength.
 Your rotator cuff muscles are attached to this bone.
 Shoulder arthritis occurs when the cartilage and joint surface of the ball and socket joint becomes irregular.

-Physical examination is important in the evaluation of these injuries.
-Important blood vessels and nerves run next to this bone and can be injured when it breaks.
+Physical examination and imaging tests are used to diagnose proximal humerus fractures.
+Accurate and prompt diagnosis of this type of fracture is critical because important blood vessels and nerves run next to this bone and can be injured when it breaks.
 The doctor will also look for any open wounds over the injury.
 Sometimes the bone pushes against the skin causing it to “tent.”
 Too much pressure can result in the bone coming through the skin.

 X-rays are used to evaluate the location, type, and severity of the broken bone.
 This helps doctors and patients make an informed decision on treatment.
 Often 3 or more x-rays are taken in the standing position to show the injury pattern.
 If the bone is broken in many pieces or into the joint a CT(computed tomography) scan is often ordered to help the doctors see the injury better.
 This is important when deciding if a fracture needs surgery or not and if surgery is planned, what type of surgery is needed.